 - The Big Guy: David Seaman

-- George Jetson Job Security: Sadly, this is the case with most Premier League clubs aside from Arsenal and Manchester United, who to date have respectively had just three and two managers since the formation of the Premier League.
+- George Jetson Job Security: Sadly, this is the case with most Premier League clubs aside from Arsenal and Manchester United, who to date have had just three managers each since the formation of the Premier League.
 Chelsea in particular burned their way through seven managers in five-and-a-half years between Jose Mourinho's two spells at the club.